Seed Funding for Startups: A Comprehensive Guide

 1. Product Development

 Startups often begin with a groundbreaking idea or concept that needs to be transformed into a tangible product or service.
-Seed funding is essential to cover the costs associated with product development, including research, design, prototyping, and testing.
+Seed capital is essential for covering the costs associated with product development, including research, design, prototyping, and testing.

 2. Market Validation